CleverBoy4444/123/README.md

     sudo service mysql restart

-For more specific issues, see https://github.com/EricBalingit/c9-forum-and-chat/issues
+For issues related to the forum software, see https://github.com/EricBalingit/c9-forum-and-chat/issues

 ## Installation